 The National Assembly approved a law in 1994 establishing the Hungarian Export-Import Bank (Magyar Export-Import Bank, or Eximbank) in order to provide financing for the foreign-trade activities of companies operating in Hungary.
-Eximbank has operated under the direct authority of the National Economy Ministry since May 2012 (source A and B in Hungarian).
+Eximbank operates under the direct authority of the Ministry of External Economy and Foreign Affairs (source in Hungarian)

 Eximbank is based in Budapest and operates offices in eight other towns and cities in Hungary (source in Hungarian).

-In September 2014, National Assembly representatives from the Fidesz–Christian Democratic People’s Party alliance and the radical-nationalist Jobbik party voted to amend the law governing the operations of Eximbank in order to make it possible for party officials to serve as the CEO of the bank and to sit on its board of directors and supervisory board (source A, B and C in Hungarian).
+In September 2014, National Assembly representatives from the Fidesz–Christian Democratic People’s Party alliance and the nationalist party Jobbik voted to amend the law governing the operations of Eximbank in order to make it possible for party officials to serve as the CEO of the bank and to sit on its board of directors and supervisory board (source A, B and C in Hungarian).

 Financing the Operations of Eximbank

-In November 2012, the National Assembly voted to raise Eximbank’s annual access to budgetary resources to a maximum of 1,200 billion forints from a maximum of 320 billion forints (source A and B in Hungarian).
+In November 2012, the National Assembly voted to raise Eximbank’s annual access to budgetary resources to a maximum of 1,200 billion forints (4.15 billion euros at the average 2012 exchange rate) from a maximum of 320 billion forints (source A and B in Hungarian).

-Eximbank has sold a total of one billion dollars and 400 million euros in state-guaranteed bank bonds in three auctions held in December 2012, September 2013 and September 2014 (source A, B and C in Hungarian).
+Eximbank also sold a total of one billion dollars and 400 million euros in state-guaranteed bank bonds in three auctions held in December 2012, September 2013 and September 2014 in order to finance its operations (source A, B and C in Hungarian).

 Support for the Eastern Opening Policy